MSKCC-Epi-Bio/gnomeR/README.md

 -   [**Analyzing the processed data**](https://axelitomartin.github.io/gnomeR/articles/Analizing-genomic-data.html)
     for association with binary, continuous and survival outcome.
-    Including further visualiztion to improve understanding of the results.
+    Including further visualization to improve understanding of the results.

 ## Examples